 Who – you need to do a lot of research?

 Know your market.
-Only once you know your customer can you truly create a brand that they will come to love.
+Only once you know your customer can you truly create branding that they will come to love.
 You need to know who they are, what they do, what age group they are.
 Not only that but you need to understand their interests and hobbies, where do they go for holidays, what do they read?
 Where do they shop now?
-It is only by building a complete profile of your customer that you will come to fully understand them and know what they will appreciate in terms of your product and your brand.
+It is only by building a complete profile of your customer that you will come to fully understand them and know what they will appreciate in terms of your product and your branding.
 Again, this information will be fundamental in creating your ‘why’.

 Take a look at the others